ossf/scorecard/docs/beginner-checks.md

 ### Branch Protection reduces the risks of errors and hacks

 The [Branch Protection check](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection) can help protect your code from unvetted changes.
-You can choose any or all of the following options:
+You can choose either or both of the following options:

 - Require code review.
 Select this if your project has more than one maintainer.
 Requiring review before changes are merged is one of the strongest protections you can give your code.
 This will also improve your [Code Review check](https://github.com/ossf/scorecard/blob/main/docs/checks.md#code-review) score.
-- Require [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
+- Require [status checks](https://docs.github.com/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
 All projects would benefit from selecting this option.
-It ensures that all Continuous Integration (CI) tests have passed before a change is accepted, helping you catch mistakes early on in the development process.
+It ensures that all Continuous Integration (CI) tests chosen by the maintainer have passed before a change is accepted, helping you catch mistakes early on in the development process.
 This will also improve your [CI Test check](https://github.com/ossf/scorecard/blob/main/docs/checks.md#ci-tests) score.
-- [Require signed commits](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets#require-signed-commits).
-All projects would benefit from selecting this option.
-By requiring that you sign your own commits, you help leave an auditable trail showing that you were the one who made the changes, not a malicious actor who gained access to your project.
-Requiring signed commits can be especially helpful for single maintainers who don’t have fellow contributors to review their code.

 ## 3. Package and release your project